juergen/ImageUtil/README.md

 !! use at your own risk !!

-Right now the UI is in German only (sorry).
+This app will:

-This app will rename images using
+- rename images using
  - the date of the image meta data
  - or the image file creation date
+- convert raw images to jpg on the fly

 The date can be recalculated
  - new base date (e.g. if your camera had no date configured)